CoffeeSprout/ansible-role-haproxy/README.md

 Role Variables
 --------------

-    public_ip: "{{ ansible_default_ipv4.address }}"
+Here are the variables available to configure the role:

-The public IP that the frontend binds to
+- `public_ip`: The public IP that the frontend binds to.

-    haproxy_default_cert: "{{ haproxy_cert_folder }}/default-combined"

-The default certificate for HTTPS to bootstrap HAProxy with
+- `haproxy_default_cert`: The default certificate for HTTPS to bootstrap HAProxy with.

-    haproxy_cert_folder: "/usr/local/etc/haproxy/certs"

-The folder containing all the certificates (HAProxy expects a chain + private key per file)
+- `haproxy_cert_folder`: The folder containing all the certificates (HAProxy expects a chain + private key per file).

-    haproxy_certificates: []

-Provide a list of certificates in case you want to be specific about which certificates are served (The cert folder method is more dynamic, all certs in the folder are in scope)
+- `haproxy_certificates`: A list of certificates in case you want to be specific about which certificates are served (the cert folder method is more dynamic, all certs in the folder are in scope).

-    haproxy_stats_enabled: True

-Wether to enable the stats or not
+- `haproxy_stats_enabled`: Whether to enable the stats or not.

-    haproxy_stats_public: True

-If the stats are also available to the public
+- `haproxy_stats_public`: If the stats are also available to the public.

-    haproxy_stats_user: admin

-You should probably change this to something more secret ;-)

-    haproxy_ssl_enabled: True

-Sometimes you don't need SSL.

-    haproxy_alpn_enabled: True

-But when you do, you probably want ALPN, H2 etc

-    haproxy_hsts_enabled: True

-And probably want to announce this using HSTS
+- `haproxy_stats_user`: The username to access HAProxy stats page.
+- `haproxy_ssl_enabled`: Whether SSL should be enabled.
+- `haproxy_alpn_enabled`: Whether to enable ALPN, H2 etc.
+- `haproxy_hsts_enabled`: Whether to enable HSTS.

+The `sites` variable is the most critical part of the role.
+It defines the sites that we want to service in HAProxy.
+Here's an example configuration:

     sites: []
     #  - name: coffeesprout